ethereum/EIPs/SIPS/sip-x-purgable-synths.md

 ### Solidity

-By utilizing the Synthetix's upggradable contract mechanism we propose a new PurgableSynth contract which subclasses the existing Synth contract which only the deprecated and Inverse Synths will be upgraded to.
+By utilizing the Synthetix's upgradable contract mechanism we propose a new PurgeableSynth contract which subclasses the existing Synth contract which only the deprecated and Inverse Synths would be upgraded to PurgeableSynth and have purge called by the foundation owner.

 ```
 contract PurgeableSynth is Synth {}
 ```

-An owneronly function allowing the foundation to pass in all holders of that Synth which it will internnally look up their balance and exchanging for them into sUSD sent to their wallet.
+An owneronly function allowing the foundation to pass in all holders of that Synth which it will internally look up their balance and exchanging for them into sUSD sent to their wallet.

 No deprecated Synth holder will lose their value.